-The Center for Instruction,

-Technology & Innovation (CiTi)

-District Superintendent,

-Mr. Christopher Todd,

-is appointed by the

-Commissioner of Education

-to serve a dual role.
-On one

-hand he leads the CiTi in it's

-capacity as a collaborative

-and cooperative service

-provider for the benefit and at
+The Center for Instruction, Technology & Innovation (CiTi) District Superintendent, Mr. Christopher Todd, is appointed by the Commissioner of Education to serve a dual role.
+On one hand, he leads the CiTi in its capacity as a collaborative and cooperative service provider for the benefit and at the request of the component districts.
+On the other hand, he serves as a field representative of the Commissioner, consulting, advising and representing the component districts interests at the New York State Department of Education level.
 The services provided are generally accessible to the component districts through membership in the CiTi which is subject to administrative fees.
-These services include Superintendent searches, liaison activities with the NYS Education Department and consultation in a variety of areas.
+These services include superintendent searches, liaison activities with the NYS Education Department and consultation in a variety of areas.